speakASAP/allegro-service/README.md

 ### Blue/Green Deployment

 For zero-downtime updates, use blue/green deployment pattern with separate docker-compose files.
+The deployment script handles this automatically.

 ### Monitoring